Goldentree Asset Management Lp Buys Thryv Holdings Inc, Freeport-McMoRan Inc, OneMain Holdings Inc, Sells SLM Corp, Denbury Inc, Bausch Health Inc

 Goldentree Asset Management Lp sold out a holding in PG&E Corp.
 The sale prices were between $10.51 and $12.38, with an estimated average price of $11.62.Sold Out: Discover Financial Services (DFS)

 Goldentree Asset Management Lp sold out a holding in Discover Financial Services.
-The sale prices were between $82.18 and $102.27, with an estimated average price of $94.29.Sold Out: The Michaels Companies Inc (MIK)
+The sale prices were between $82.18 and $102.27, with an estimated average price of $94.29.Sold Out: (MIK)

-Goldentree Asset Management Lp sold out a holding in The Michaels Companies Inc. The sale prices were between $13.13 and $22.02, with an estimated average price of $17.63.Sold Out: Qurate Retail Inc (QRTEA)
+Goldentree Asset Management Lp sold out a holding in .
+The sale prices were between $13.13 and $22.02, with an estimated average price of $17.63.Sold Out: Qurate Retail Inc (QRTEA)

 Goldentree Asset Management Lp sold out a holding in Qurate Retail Inc. The sale prices were between $10.54 and $13.48, with an estimated average price of $12.34.Sold Out: Revolution Acceleration Acquisition Corp (RAACU)